fontforge/designwithfontforge.com/README.md

 - published: if the page should not be published, set this to `false`
 - layout: `bookpage` is the default
-- weight: an integer value starts from 1 that effects the ordering of the page in the sidebar and homepage lists
+- weight: an integer value starting from 1 that affects the ordering of the page in the sidebar and homepage lists
 - category: the category the page belongs in
 - title: the page title used in the title tag and h1 of the page